Exercises to Avoid With a Degenerative Disc

 Video of the Day

 Heavy lifting is typically not safe when you have lower back pain.
 Exercises such as deadlifts put your body in an awkward forward position that, without significant core strength, can cause overstretching and strain in the low back.
-Add heavy weight on top of that, and you've got a recipe for exacerbated low back pain.
-These are high on the list of disc degeneration exercises to avoid.
+Add heavy weight on top of that, and you've got a recipe for exacerbated low back pain, according to the National Institutes of Health (NIH).

 Advertisement

-The National Institutes of Health (NIH) warns against lifting heavy objects in and out of the gym.
-If you're lifting weights, choose exercises that keep the weight close to your body and be sure to lift from your knees.
+If you're lifting weights, choose exercises that keep the weight close to your body and be sure to lift from your legs.
 Always brace your core muscles by drawing your navel in toward your spine and tightening your obliques and lower back muscles.

-Additionally, NIH recommends avoiding exercises that jolt the back.
-Your intervertebral discs act as shock absorbers and as they wear down they can't protect the spine as they used to.
-High-impact activities such as jump training (plyometrics) and high-intensity interval training may be too much for your lower back, especially if you're still healing.
+Avoid exercises that jolt your back, per the NIH.
+As your intervertebral discs wear down, they can't protect the spine from impact as well as they used to.
+High-impact activities such as plyometrics and high-intensity interval training may be too much for your lower back, especially if you're still healing.
 It's best to stop doing any vigorous, high-impact activities until your doctor gives you the green light.

 Advertisement